 - Tooth preparation will be performed on the affected tooth.
-This involves removing small amounts of amounts of enamel, to make room for the crown or bridgework.
-If the tooth has been restored in the past, we may need to remove an old filling and replace it, or perform root canal therapy.
+This involves removing small amounts of enamel, to make room for the crown or bridgework.
+If the tooth has been restored in the past, we may need to remove an old filling and replace it or perform root canal therapy.

 - A dental impression of the prepared tooth is taken and sent to a dental fabrication laboratory.

 - A temporary crown will be created and attached, to protect the tooth while your crown/bridge is being customized.

 - When the final crown/bridge is ready, we will call you in for a second appointment—to remove the temporary and permanently bond the crown to the tooth.

 - After the crown is cemented to the tooth, we will check it for proper alignment in your bite.
 If there are any spots that are too high, we will need to reduce them until the fit feels natural.

 Whether you are getting a crown or bridge, you will need to be careful with your temporary dental work.
 Temporaries are not meant to last more than a couple of weeks, so avoid foods that are very crunchy, sticky, or chewy.
 If your temporary crown becomes dislodged at any point, call Luck Dental Clinic immediately, so we can re-bond it to the tooth.
 (Leaving a prepared tooth uncrowned may cause pain and damage to the underlying tooth.)